claredang/claredang/README.md

 I'm a driven Software Developer based in Vancouver, Canada, specializing in crafting robust solutions and optimizing processes.

-🖥 Explore more about my work on my <a href="https://claredang.com/#/">personal website</a>.
+🖥 Explore more about my work on <a href="https://claredang.com/#/">claredang.com</a>.

 🔭 Currently, I'm doing research about Interior Design Styles detection using a Deep-Learning Model for Reference Images.
-Check out the dedicated <a href="https://dream-home-com.onrender.com/#/">website</a> I've created applied this technique.
+Check out the dedicated <a href="https://dream-home-com.onrender.com/#/">website</a> I've created applied this technique ✨💡

 **I am open to**: